Nick-Mazuk/bazel-paths/README.md

 ```

 This branch uses Node's `--experimental-loader` API to automatically convert `@my_workspace/` imports to relative imports, preventing the need for manually adding all first-party packages to the root BUILD file.

+Additionally, it uses swc to compile the TypeScript.